NYPL/discovery-sandbox/README.md

 #### NVM

-Best practices (though not requried) would suggest using a Node Version Manger (nvm) to aid in managing which Node runtime to use for development.
-Through utilizing an nvm you've the ability to quickly migration to and fro between different version for base development and/or testing purposes.
+Best practices (though not requried) would suggest using a Node Version Manger (nvm) to aid in managing which Node runtime to use durring development.
+Through utilizing an nvm you've the ability to quickly migrate between different version for base development and/or testing purposes.
 Depending on your OS (\*Nix vs Windows) installation of a nvm varies.

 Relevant packages can be found here: